banaka/chrome-extension-highlight-text/README.md

-chrome-extension-highlight-text
+Highlight Text Chrome Extension
 ===============================

-My extension for highlighting text in Chrome
+An extension for highlighting text in Chrome
+Hold Ctrl + Alt while selecting text to make it highlighted.